altano/npm-packages/packages/vitest-plugins/README.md

 ### toEqualFile

-Verify that the given path matches the contents of another file
+Verify that the contents of a file at a given path match the contents of a file at a another path

 ```ts
 expect("/some/file.txt").toEqualFile("/other/file.txt");
 ```

+### toHaveExifProperty

+Similar to the `toHaveProperty` matcher, but checks exif properties on the given buffer (or any object parseable by the `exifr` library).

+### toHaveHeader (on Response objects)

+Verify that Response has an expected header and optional value

+### toHaveStatus (on Response objects)

+Verify that a Response has an expected status code